mrsimoes/hlnsync/README.md

 Use `-H` to treat hard links to the same file as distinct.
 If this option is not given, for each multiple-linked with other duplicates, a path is arbitrarily picked and printed.

-To find all files in Photos which are not in the backup (under any name): `lnsync onfirstonly /home/you/Photos /mnt/disk/Photos`.
+To find all files in Photos which are not in the backup (under any file name): `lnsync onfirstonly /home/you/Photos /mnt/disk/Photos`.
 To find all files with jpg extension, `lnsync search "*.jpg" /home/you/Photos`.

 To have any operation on a subdir of `/home/you/Photos` use the hash database at `/home/you/Photos`, include `root=/home/you/Photos` under section `/home/you/Photos/**` of your config file.
 (See Configuration Files below.)